 directed to the partner, to verify that the partner is not responding

-to get the lease), connecting clients (all clients currently trying
+to get a lease), connecting clients (all clients currently trying

-to get the lease from the partner), and analyzed
+to get a lease from the partner), and analyzed

 packets are displayed.
 The system administrator may use this information

 to diagnose why the failover transition has not taken place or when

 More about the High Availability status information provided by Kea can be found in the Kea ARM.